uberswe/beubo/README.md

 Beubo uses the go html templates to build pages.
 These templates use functions to render sections of content which plugins can hook into when a request is made.

+## Plugins

+Beubo supports go plugins.
+Simply place your `.so` under `/plugins` and Beubo will try to load this plugin as it starts.
+A plugin will need to expose a `Register` method in order to run.
+Please see the example plugin to learn more.